mqless/mqless.github.io/_docs/part-4.md

 ## Introduction

-In the previous part we created a naive implementation for reading the temperatures of all devices.
+In the previous part, we created a naive implementation for reading the temperatures of all devices.
 As you recall, the problem was that the device group actor was blocked until the process of reading temperatures is done.

 The pattern to solve that in the actor model is to have an actor for querying the devices, that way we release the device group to continue and process messages.
 However, if we use the send API we still have to wait for the response and forward to the caller.
 We need a way to forward the handling of the message to another actor.

-MQLess provide the forward method, which forward the message handling to another actor.
+MQLess provide the forward method, which forwards the message handling to another actor.

 ## Device Group Revisited